-The oil is extracted from the fruit or/and seeds of the sea buckthorn plant.
-The relatively complex process of planting and harvesting explain the somewhat higher price of products with sea buckthorn oil, at least if the ingredient is contained in appropriate quantity and quality.
+The oil is extracted from the fruit and/or seeds of the sea buckthorn plant.
+The relatively complex process of planting and harvesting explains the somewhat higher price of products containing sea buckthorn oil, at least when the ingredient is present in the appropriate quantity and quality.
 A special property of the oil is its high content of saturated palmitic acid and monounsaturated palmitoleic acid.
-The latter, in particular, is usually found to this extent in animal fats.
-The oil from the seeds of the plant contains a significantly higher proportion of the unsaturated fatty acid, which makes it more susceptible to oxidation.
-The oil is therefore very easy to spread on the skin and is quickly absorbed into the skin.
+The latter, in particular, is usually found in animal fats in this amount.
+The oil from the plant's seeds contains a significantly higher proportion of the unsaturated fatty acid, which makes it more susceptible to oxidation.
+The oil is therefore very easy to spread on the skin and is quickly absorbed.

-Due to the contained fruit acids, the oil should not be used pure or in too high a concentration.
-As so often and especially in natural cosmetics, it is also said here, "the mixture makes the poison".
-As an admixture in cosmetic products, it can develop its wonderful effect completely non-irritating.
+Due to the fruit acids it contains, the oil should not be used pure or in excessively high concentrations.
+As is often the case, and especially in natural cosmetics, the saying goes, "it's the mix that makes the poison."
+When added to cosmetic products, it can unfold its wonderful effects with absolutely no irritation.

 Sea buckthorn seed oil has a high content of linoleic and alpha-linoleic acid.
-With the phytosterols and tocopherols (vitamin E) also contained, it has a particularly supportive effect as a wound-closing, moisture-binding and healing agent.
-Thus, sea buckthorn seed oil is particularly suitable for scaly, dry skin, allergies as well as inflamed impurities.
+Along with the phytosterols and tocopherols (vitamin E) it also contains, it has particularly supportive wound-closing, moisture-binding, and healing properties.
+This makes sea buckthorn kernel oil particularly suitable for flaky, dry skin, allergies, and inflamed blemishes.

 The CO2 process now makes it possible to extract particularly valuable active ingredients from plants even more gently and therefore more stably.
-In contrast to conventional steam distillation, the plant components are extracted by heating and then cooling carbon dioxide (CO2).
+Unlike conventional steam distillation, the extraction of plant components occurs by heating and then cooling carbon dioxide (CO2).
 The result is a CO2-residue-free vegetable oil of the highest purity.
-The process is relatively new and relatively expensive due to the costly equipment required for the process.
-In the INCIS, a vegetable oil produced by CO2 extraction is labeled accordingly.
+The process is relatively new and relatively expensive due to the expensive equipment required.
+Vegetable oil produced by CO2 extraction is labeled accordingly in the INCIS.

-The most important key facts are briefly and concisely listed here:
+The most important key facts are briefly listed here:

 - 30 times more vitamin C than oranges

-- very rich in carotenoids (pro- vitamin A), vitamin A and K
+- very rich in carotenoids (pro-vitamin A), vitamins A and K

-- it mitigates the harmful results of sun exposure on skin
+- it mitigates the harmful effects of sun exposure on skin

 - soothes irritated skin

-- also a skin, which is particularly sensitive and reacts to a lot of things tolerates sea buckthorn oil excellently
+- even skin that is particularly sensitive and reacts to many things tolerates sea buckthorn oil excellently

 - particularly suitable for rosacea, neurodermatitis and sun-irritated skin

-- supports slow-aging care, as it promotes the healing of the skin and its cell regeneration
+- Supportive in slow-aging care, as it promotes skin healing and cell regeneration

 - it is also said to help against fungal infections